Classical periodic orbits in extended phase space for spherical harmonic oscillator with spin-orbit coupling: Introduction

-To deal with spin-orbit coupling in semiclassical theory, two different prescriptions have been proposed.
-The first one is the coupled-channel WKB method\cite{YabHor87,LitFly91} in which the multicomponent wave equation is diagonalized using the Wigner-Weyl calculus and is reduced to a set of uncoupled equations corresponding to the individual channels.
-This method was applied to the problem of the spin-orbit coupling\cite{LitFly92} by treating the spin as a channel.
-This is a kind of adiabatic approximation in which spin is regarded as a slow variable.
-The semiclassical trace formula is then constructed in terms of the POs in those adiabatic Hamiltonians that correspond to individual spin channels.
-The weakness of this prescription lies in the occurrence of the so-called mode conversion.
-Adiabatic approximation cannot be justified in the mode conversion region where two adiabatic Hamiltonians cross with each other and classical dynamics become singular.
-To deal with this problem, a use of diabatic representation has been proposed, which allows a spin flip at the mode conversion point to remove the singularity\cite{FriGuh93}.
-It seems working well in some numerical applications, however, it remains ambiguous and lacks theoretical basis\cite{AmaBra02}.
+If one wants to apply POT to the system with spin degree of freedom, one has to define the classical counterpart of the spin, which is purely quantum mechanical object.
+To treat spin-orbit coupling in semiclassical POT, the Wentzel-Kramers-Brillouin (WKB) method was first proposed by Littlejohn and Flynn\cite{LitFly92} in which the multicomponent wave equation was diagonalized using the Wigner-Weyl calculus and was reduced to a set of uncoupled equations corresponding to the individual spin channels\cite{YabHor87,LitFly91}.
+This is a kind of adiabatic approximation which treats spin as slow variable.
+However, it suffers a serious problem of mode conversions where adiabatic approximation breaks down and the classical motion becomes singular.
+A diabatic correction at the mode conversion point has been proposed\cite{FriGuh93} which seems to be appropriate in some numerical applications, however, it remains ambiguous and lacks theoretical basis\cite{AmaBra02}.

 In another prescription, the spin degree of freedom is explicitly incorporated into the equations of motion (EOM).
 The classical phase space is extended by introducing a spin canonical variables.
 The classical dynamics of the spin are derived by a semiclassical approximation of the spin coherent state path integral representation\cite{KurSuz80}.
-Theoretically, the semiclassical approximation is justified for large spins, but in practice, it also gives reasonable results for small spins in many cases.
-Thus, we can expect it to provide a better prescription for a semiclassical treatment of the spin, free from the problems like mode conversions.
-The compensation is the increased degrees of freedom, which usually complicate classical motions.
-Pletyukov and Zeitsef derived a trace formula which explicitly consider the spin motion\cite{PleZai03}.
-They also showed that the formula works well for small spins (such as $s=\hbar/2$ for electrons and nucleons) in case Hamiltonians depend linearly on the spin.
-Thus, the proposed method can be safely applied to the spin-orbit problem in electron and nucleon systems.
-The application to the 2-dimensional Rashba model to electrons in quantum dots was performed in \cite{AmaBra02,PleAma02}.
+Along with this prescription, the semiclassical trace formula for system with spin degree of freedom was derived\cite{PleAma02,PleZai03} in which spin dynamics was explicitly considered in the classical motion.
+Although the semiclassical approximation was justified only for large spins, the trace formula was found to be applicable to the system of particles with small spins, such as electrons and nucleons, at least for the Hamiltonians which depend linearly on the spin.
+The Hamiltonian (\ref{eq:Hamiltonian}) certainly meets this requirement.
+This finding increases the significance of investigating classical motion, especially the POs, in the extended phase space where spin motion is taken explicitly in the EOM.